-Even if physical classes halt because of the growing concerns of the Delta variant, you shouldn’t stop executing back to school email campaigns.
+Even if physical classes halt because of the growing concerns of the new Covid-19 variant, you shouldn’t stop executing back to school email campaigns.
 People will still spend their money but differently.

 76% of people intend to make purchases because of e-learning.
 Hence, surging the demand for computers and desks.

 Who should you be targeting?